 Click ‘Stats’ to see how well your model is performing.
 Here you can also see a word cloud for each label to visualize the most used words for each tag.

-If your accuracy isn’t quite up to snuff, you can keep training in the ‘Train’ tab, or retag incorrect labels.
+If you need to improve the accuracy of your multi-label classification model you can keep training it in the ‘Train’ tab, or retag incorrect labels.

 Now that you have a classifier trained to your needs, you can integrate it with apps you already use, like Google Sheets, Zendesk, Excel, SurveyMonkey, and more.
 Check out the integrations page to learn how.
 Or integrate your model with MonkeyLearn APIs in the programming language of your choice.